hectorplinio/katas/README.md

 This exercise finds and returns the maximum number in an array of numbers.

 For more details, please refer to the [README](src/findMaxNumberFromArray/README.md) inside the `src/findMaxNumberFromArray` directory.

+### Kata 4: countHowManyTimesFromArray

+This exercise counts how many times each string appears in an array and returns an object with the counts.

+For more details, please refer to the [README](src/countHowManyTimesFromArray/README.md) inside the `src/countHowManyTimesFromArray` directory.

 ## Development